-The Entrepreneur Leadership Academy (ELA) was inspired by ConnCAT’s mission to provide equal quality educational opportunities for the under-served in the New Haven community.
+The Entrepreneur Leadership Academy (ELA) was inspired by ConnCAT’s mission to provide equal quality educational opportunities for the under-served population in the New Haven community.
 ConnCAT, the Connecticut Center for Arts and Technology, was founded by Carlton Highsmith who believes that “education and entrepreneurship are the equalizers of the Ameritocracy.”

-The ELA curriculum aims to teach the 9-Steps of Idea-to-Commercialization© concept through five, self-complementing program elements.
-All five programs encourage participants to launch their own ventures while building mentor-relationships between students, faculty and successful entrepreneurs.
+The ELA curriculum aims to teach the 9-Steps of Idea-to-Commercialization© concept through five, interdependent program elements.
+All five programs encourage participants to launch their own ventures while building mentor-relationships between other students, faculty and successful entrepreneurs.
 This program provides participants with the opportunity to collaborate with people of different nations, broadening the view of developing and future entrepreneurs from local to global.

-Over the past two summers, ELA has graduated over a hundred high school students and college interns in the past two summers.
-Several of the projects have continued development and are on a commercialization path.
+Over the past two summers, ELA has graduated over a hundred high school students and college interns.
+Several of these projects have continued development and are on a commercialization path.
 With their success, many of our graduates have returned as mentors and facilitators.

 ELA Summer 2020

-The success of the academy is due to a collaboration of ConnCAT, New Haven Public Schools, QU Central European Institute, MCC, Hungarian Gov’t and The Garage.
-Bridgeport Public Schools will join the partnership for 2018.
+The academy’s success is due to the large collaboration of ConnCAT, New Haven Public Schools, QU Central European Institute, MCC, Hungarian Gov’t, and The Garage.
+Recently, Bridgeport Public Schools joined the partnership in 2018.